A local treatment of finite alignment and path groupoids of nonfinitely aligned higher-rank graphs: Acknowledgements

 \section{Acknowledgements}

 The theorems of \cref{sec:path_space,sec:path_groupoid} were first proved in the author's thesis \cite{Jon24} under the supervision of Lisa Orloff Clark and Astrid an Huef.
 Their support and ideas have been pivotal.
 The author is also grateful to thesis reviewers whose ideas led to the results in \cref{sec:finite_alignment,sec:reconciliation}.
-This research is supported by the Marsden Fund grant 21-VUW-156 from the Royal Society of New Zealand.
+This research is supported by the Marsden Fund grant 21-VUW-156 from the Royal Society of New Zealand and grant P1-0288 from the Slovenian Research and Innovation Agency.